Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 It reduces our capacity to make the right decisions.

-Said many newspapers become views papers with opinion overtaking fact that it was rare to find balance.
+Said many newspapers have become views papers with opinion overtaking fact that it was rare to find ballots.

 Tony Blair, parting shot.

-A brief timeout here on the EIB network, and we'll be back with uh more exciting events from the Snack of Stuff plus your phone calls.
+We'll be back with more exciting events from the Snack of Stuff, plus your phone calls.

-All right, let's listen to the President Bush uh brief press conference after his meeting with members of Congress on the immigration bill.
+All right, let's listen to President Bush brief press conference after his meeting with members of Congress on the immigration bill.

-This is just about uh half hour ago.
+This was just about half an hour ago.

-Some members in there are believe that we need to move a comprehensive bill, some don't.
+Some members in there believe that we need to move a comprehensive bill.

 I understand that.

-But those of us standing here believe now's the time to move a comprehensive bill that enforces our borders and has good workplace enforcement that uh doesn't grant automatic citizenship that addresses this problem in a comprehensive way.
+But those of us standing here believe now is the time to move a comprehensive bill that enforces our borders and has good workplace enforcement, that doesn't grant automatic citizenship, that addresses this problem in a comprehensive way.

-I would hope that the uh Senate majority leader has that same sense of a desire to move the product that I do, or the bill that I do, and these senators do, because now's the time to get it done.
+I would hope that the Senate Majority Leader has that same sense of desire to move the product that I do or the bill that I do and these senators do, because now is the time to get it done.

 We've got to convince the American people that this bill is the best way to enforce our border.